Robaina/Robaina/README.md

 ![signature](signature.png)

-a Bioinformatician and a Ph.D. in Systems Biology from the Canary Islands (Spain)
+a Bioinformatician and a Ph.D. in Systems Biology.

 **About me**